victoria-makerspace/thermocouple-monitor/README.md

 The enclosure design is a derivative of the [3DP case for an Adafruit half-size Perma-Proto Half-Sized breadboard](https://www.printables.com/model/37200-perma-proto-feather-case).

 The modifications include:
-1. side hole to plug usb cable into Raspberry Pi Pico
+1. side hole to plug usb cable into a Raspberry Pi Pico
 1. top hole to fit a bezel for the HT16K33 Backpack PCB
 1. mount for the Adafruit Universal Thermocouple Amplifier MAX31856 Breakout
 1. strain relief for thermocouple cable